EDAA Health and Safety Rules

 More detailed guidelines can be found in the site Trading Shed.

-To avoid passing their infection on to others, we advise all allottees and others with any signs or symptoms of a significant transmissible disease not to visit the site.
+To avoid passing infection on to others, we advise anyone with any signs or symptoms of a significant transmissible disease not to visit the site.

 2. The Trading Shed